 So I turned to my good friend and collector Steve Palano, who was kind enough to provide me with a CMP Garand he had acquired while working at a local gun store.
 And it was easily one of the best-looking CMP rifles I had ever seen, making it perfect for this article.

-My completely mil-spec test rifle was originally built by Springfield Armory back during World War II.
+Springfield Armory originally built my completely mil-spec test rifle back during World War II.
 Yet the chamber was tight and the barrel was in almost-new condition.
 The metal was in great condition, and the walnut stock was beautiful and included the proper sling.
 The only addition was a set of National Match sights.

-Every time I pick one of these rifles, I’m immediately captivated by its feel.
+Every time I pick one of these rifles, the feel immediately captivates me.
 Garands are well balanced—not too heavy—and solid.
 Like other Garands, my test gun shouldered easily, aimed well and was just plain comfortable to use.
 There is just something about holding a nice wooden stock, especially one that has been so well tested in the field.

 To the Shoothouse!